ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ### Project Board

-Show a screenshot of your project board right before hand-in.
-Briefly describe which tasks are still unresolved, i.e., which features are missing from your applications or which functionality is incomplete.
+// Briefly describe which tasks are still unresolved, i.e., which features are missing from our applications or which functionality is incomplete. //

 The image below shows our project board as is before handin of this report.
 The only issue we have left (issue#194), is making the ducplicate UI-elements into partial components as this would rid our application of some redundant code.